5 Easy Tricks to Calm Your Anxious Mind Anytime

 The logical side of me KNOWS it’s ridiculous, but my mind goes there anyway.
 It’s something that has plagued me my entire life, and I am so tired of it.

 This frustration about my anxiety set me on a path to stop this waste of energy, once and for all.
-I really had to dig deep into my thoughts, and identify why I was having them.
+I had to dig deep into my thoughts, and identify why I was having them.
 I was determined to come up with a simple list of natural anxiety relief methods that I could use anywhere, anytime, and on the fly.

-The best part is, no will have to know — no deep breathing exercises, etc. It will be between you, yourself, and no one else.
+The best part is, no one will have to know — no deep breathing exercises, etc. It will be between you, yourself, and no one else.
 Think of it like a secret superpower!

 If any of this sounds familiar, you’re not alone.
 Everyone struggles to calm their anxious mind at times, and it can feel frustrating when standard advice doesn’t seem to work.